 This method is used to reimburse travelers who claim the actual cost of lodging plus the meal allowance.

-Themaximum meal allowance is \$36 per day (\$6 breakfast, \$11 lunch & \$19 dinner).
+The maximum domestic meal allowance is \$36 per day (\$6 breakfast, \$11 lunch & \$19 dinner).
 The cost of the hotel will be reimbursed if the hotel rate policies have been followed.
-A receipt must be provided for the hotel; however, areceipt is not required for the meals.
+A receipt must be provided for the hotel; however, a receipt is not required for the meals.
 The meal allowance is based on the following schedule:

-Meal Allowance Amount Day of Departure Day of Return Breakfast \$6 When travel begins before 6AM When travel ends after 8AM Lunch \$1 When travel begins before 12PM When travel ends after 2PM 1 Dinner \$1 When travel begins before 6PM When travel ends after 8PM 9
+Meal Type Meal Allowance Amount Day of Departure Day of Return Breakfast \$6 When travel begins before 6AM When travel ends after 8AM Lunch \$11 When travel begins before 12PM When travel ends after 2PM Dinner \$19 When travel begins before 6PM When travel ends after 8PM